The Pleiades are an asterism, or pattern of stars, as well as an open star cluster, made up of more than 1,000 stars.

-The Pleiades are an example of an open star cluster — a group of stars that were all born around the same time from a gigantic cloud of gas and dust.
+As an open cluster, the stars in the Pleiades were all born around the same time from a gigantic cloud of gas and dust.
 The brightest stars in the formation glow a hot blue and formed within the last 100 million years.
 They are extremely luminous and will burn out quickly, with life spans of only a few hundred million years, much shorter than the billions of years our sun will enjoy.

-To find Pleiades, you can start by locating the famous constellation Orion, the hunter.
+To find the Pleiades, you can start by locating the famous constellation Orion, the hunter.
 Draw a line using the three stars in Orion's belt and then follow it upward, past his bow.